aCampello/genius-square/README.md

 ### 1. Finding possible solutions

 There is a huge discrepancy between finding <i>one</i> solution (easy problem) and finding all solutions (combinatorially hard).
-After modelling the problem ina classic Object-Oriented way (see `genius_square/base_classes.py` to appreciate the objects `Pieces` and `Board`), we decide for a recursive approach to solve the game.
+After modelling the problem in a classic Object-Oriented way (see `genius_square/base_classes.py` to appreciate the objects `Pieces` and `Board`), we decided for a recursive approach to solve the game.
 In particular, the general approach is:

 ```bash
 For all possible positions for the j-th piece: